LASSO Inference for High Dimensional Predictive Regressions

 For low dimensional predictive regressions, the IVX literature has established asymptotic normality of ${\rm N}_{j}$ in (\ref{eq:N+AE}) taking $r_{j,t}=\tilde{\zeta}_{j,t}$; see \citet{phillips2009econometric}.
-Furthermore, recall that the vector of regressors $W_{-j,t}$ includes either unit root or stationary regressors.
+When $w_{j,t}$ is an LUR, the IV $\zeta_{j,t}$ is \emph{mildly integrated }and less persistent than an LUR.
+Furthermore, recall that the vector of regressors $W_{-j,t}$ includes either LURs or stationary regressors.
 Due to different degrees of persistence, the mildly integrated IV $\tilde{\zeta}_{j,t}$ and the regressors $W_{-j,t}$ are asymptotically uncorrelated.
-Thus, when $w_{j,t}$ has a unit root, we can choose the score vector as $r_{j,t}=\tilde{\zeta}_{j,t}$ to deliver a small-order $\|g_{j}\|_{\infty}$ where $g_{j}$ is defined in (\ref{eq:RB=000020demonstrate}).
+Thus, when $w_{j,t}$ is an LUR, we can choose the score vector as $r_{j,t}=\tilde{\zeta}_{j,t}$ to deliver a small order of $\|g_{j}\|_{\infty}$.
 If $w_{j,t}$ is stationary, however, this score vector fails.
 When $n$ is large, the instrumental variable $\zeta_{j,t}$ behaves similarly as the stationary regressor $w_{j,t}$, and thus its correlation to the high dimensional stationary regressors in $W_{-j,t}$ is not negligible.

-The above analysis implies that we must decorrelate the score vector with the other regressors $W_{-j,t}$ to reduce the order of $g_{j}$ to control for approximation error $\widehat{{\rm B}}_{j}-{\rm B}_{j}$.
-This decorrelation will produce a unified testing approach for both unit roots and stationary regressors.
-To this end, we construct a ``residual'' score vector $\hat{r}_{j}=(\hat{r}_{j,0},\cdots,\hat{r}_{j,n-1})^{\top}$ by the following auxiliary LASSO regression
+The above analysis implies that we must decorrelate the score vector with the other regressors $W_{-j,t}$ to reduce the order of $g_{j}$ to control for the approximation error $\widehat{{\rm B}}_{j}-{\rm B}_{j}$.
+This decorrelation will produce a unified testing approach for both LURs and stationary regressors.
+To this end, we construct a residual score vector $\hat{r}_{j}=(\hat{r}_{j,0},\cdots,\hat{r}_{j,n-1})^{\top}$ by the following auxiliary LASSO regression

-where $\mu$ is the LASSO tuning parameter.
+with the LASSO tuning parameter $\mu_{j}$ and $D_{-j}={\rm diag}(\{\hat{\sigma}_{k}\}_{k\neq j})$.
 In low dimensional multivariate predictive regressions, IVX transforms \emph{each} regressor into a less persistent instrumental variable parallel to (\ref{eq:IVX_original}), and constructs a two-stage least squares estimator using \emph{all} the self-generated instrumental variables.
 In contrast, we only transform the variable of interest $w_{j,t}$ and estimate one auxiliary regression (\ref{eq:def-lasso-proj}).